Install a single package

 Loading Packages

-Once installed, you need to load packages in each R session before using them:
+Once installed, packages need to be loaded in each R session before using them:

 # Load a package